Aizhee/AutoLEMPW/readme.md

 # WordPress + LEMP Auto-Setup Script (AutoLEMPW)

-This bash script automates the setup and teardown of a full **WordPress + LEMP stack** on Ubuntu.
+This bash script automates the setup of a full **WordPress + LEMP stack** on Ubuntu.
 It installs Nginx, MariaDB, PHP, WordPress, and configures everything for a functional site.

 ---